-Approximately 143,000 people in California living at the end of 2022 had been diagnosed with HIV and reported to OA.
-Since the epidemic began in 1981, approximately 110,000 Californians diagnosed with HIV have died, with over 2,100 dying in 2022 alone.
+Approximately 141,000 people in California at the end of 2021 had been diagnosed with HIV and reported to OA.
+However, OA estimates that 12 percent of all PWH in California are unaware of their infection.
+Therefore, OA estimates that there were approximately 160,400 PWH in California as of the end of 2021.
+Since the epidemic began in 1981, approximately 107,000 Californians diagnosed with HIV have died, with over 2,200 dying in 2021 alone.

-Of the approximately 143,000 people living with diagnosed HIV (PLWDH) in California, approximately 40.7 percent are Latinx; 34.1 percent are White; 16.4 percent are Black/African American; 4.4 percent are Asian; 4.0 percent are multi-racial; 0.2 percent are American Indian/Alaskan Native; and 0.2 percent are Native Hawaiian/Pacific Islander.
-While Latinx and Whites make up the largest percentage of PLWDH in California, the rate of HIV among Blacks/African Americans is substantially higher (1,012.3 per 100,000 population, versus 319.5 per 100,000 among Whites and 364.8 per 100,000 among Latinx).
+Of the approximately 141,000 people living with diagnosed HIV (PLWDH) in California, approximately 39.5 percent are Latinx; 35.3 percent are White; 16.8 percent are Black/African American; 4.4 percent are Asian; 3.7 percent are multi-racial; 0.2 percent are American Indian/Alaskan Native; and 0.2 percent are Native Hawaiian/Pacific Islander.
+While Latinx and Whites make up the largest percentage of PLWDH in California, the rate of HIV among Blacks/African Americans is substantially higher (1,031.6 per 100,000 population, versus 327.1 per 100,000 among Whites and 352.2 per 100,000 among Latinx).

-Most of California's living HIV cases are attributed to male-to-male sexual transmission (66.3 percent); 8.2 percent of living cases are attributable to high-risk heterosexual contact (defined as contact with a sex partner or partners of the opposite gender who are either known to be HIV infected or known to be someone who injects drugs, has hemophilia, or is a man who has sex with other men); 6.0 percent to men who have sex with men who also inject drugs; 5.3 percent to injection drug use; 1.9 percent to transgender sexual contact; 0.5 percent to perinatal exposure; and 11.9 percent to other or unknown sources including other heterosexual contact.
+Most of California's living HIV cases are attributed to male-to-male sexual transmission (66.7 percent); 8.3 percent of living cases are attributable to high-risk heterosexual contact (defined as contact with a sex partner or partners of the opposite gender who are either known to be HIV infected or known to be someone who injects drugs, has hemophilia, or is a man who has sex with other men); 6.2 percent to men who have sex with men who also inject drugs; 5.4 percent to injection drug use; 1.6 percent to transgender sexual contact; 0.5 percent to perinatal exposure; and 11.3 percent to other or unknown sources including other heterosexual contact.

-From 2018 to 2022, there was an average of approximately 4,600 new HIV cases reported in California each year.
-Please note COVID-19 may have impacted rates of testing as well as reporting completeness in 2020.
+There are approximately 4,400 new HIV cases reported in California each year, which is a revision from the prior year of approximately 4,000 new HIV cases.
+Please note COVID-19 may have impacted rates of testing as well as reporting completeness in 2020, so apparent declines in new diagnoses may not reflect declines in actual HIV incidence.
 The number of PWH in the state is expected to grow by two to three percent each year for the foreseeable future until more progress is made in preventing new HIV infections.
 This increase is attributed to stable incidence rates and longer survival of those infected primarily due to the effectiveness and availability of treatment.